mahmoudsultan/insurec/README.md

 It doesn't however handle country/city-specific recommendations out-of-the-box and would probably need to add some filters to the fetch query.

 ## Test Scenario
-Live Demo at https://insurec.herokuapp.com/ is seeded with a couple of `Listings` and `ListingRecommedations`.

-To easily test API you can use Swagger Client on https://insurec.herokuapp.com/api .

 ### 1. Create User